clipperjoe/airsonic-snap/README.md

     $ sudo snap set airsonic host=192.168.1.10 port=4040 context-path="/airsonic" max-memory=450

-The service needs to be restarted to pick up the new settings:
+The service no longer needs to be restarted to pick up the new settings.
+But in case you do want to:

     $ sudo snap restart airsonic